common-voice/common-voice/docs/submitting-bulk-sentences.md

 |   The 3 elephants were playing in the mud                                         |   John Doe (self)                                                                             |   My own submission, copyright waived                |                                                                       |                      |                                         |
 |                                                                                   |                                                                                               |                                                      |                                                                       |                      |                                         |
 ## Uploading Your Bulk Sentences
+Please note that currently only **bulk upload files with 1000+ sentences will be processed** due to manual process done by the small team of the Common Voice.
 After logging on, select the Bulk Sentence Submission option from the left hand side of the [Sentence Collection](https://commonvoice.mozilla.org/write) page.

 ![BULK_SENTENCES_ON_PLATFORM](https://github.com/common-voice/common-voice/assets/4729371/d2542dc2-8692-4fba-be3f-ac065cab4839)